mconstantine/fa-2023/README.md

 - `npx tsc` to compile

 > Don't build anything, you'd just waste precious memory.
 Docker will build for deploy when needed, from outside the container.

+You will need an environment file, and you should keep it inside the container, as you'll probably have the production environment outside.
+You can use the schema at `backend/src/env.ts` as a reference.
+Keep this in mind:

+- `NODE_ENV` should be `development`
+- `DB_HOST` should be `db`, as it's the name of the Docker service
+- You can generate a `JWT_SECRET` by running `Buffer.from(require('crypto').randomBytes(24)).toString('hex')` on a Node CLI

 #### Frontend